 - Lack of coordination/balance issues

 Many alcoholics experience brain fog when they first stop drinking alcohol.
-This has to do with alcohol’s effect on the brain, namely how it affects cognitive functioning.
+This has to do with alcohol’s effect on the brain that controls decision-making, namely how alcohol affects cognitive functioning.
 Alcohol use contributes to brain fog by impacting the way neurotransmitters function in your body and altering your brain waves.
 This makes it harder for the areas of the brain responsible for memory and thinking to work properly